 We received the product very well packaged in a shipping cardboard box.
 The size of it is pretty impressive.
 Inside are two separate packaging boxes, one for the 3D scanner itself and another for the ATT.

 We started by opening the 3D scanner package and quickly found the calibration plate and starting guide under a layer of styrofoam.
-The large calibration plate (30 x 45 cm) offers three different patterns in order to handle all type of objects and stand of distance/field of view.
+The large calibration plate (30 x 45 cm) offers three different patterns to handle all types of objects and standoff distance/field of view.
 It is made from plastic-coated acrylic covered with adhesive plastic on both sides, and it is quite heavy too.

 Under this layer are the 3D scanner, the tripod, the connectivity cables and power cords.

 The 3D scanner is composed of an ASUS S1 200 lumens video projector and two USB cameras that are robustly fixed on a thick (and heavy) aluminum rail.
 Under the rail is a compatible camera screw slot for connecting to the quality tripod.